 We enter into interest rate swaps generally for purposes of managing our exposure to fluctuations in interest rates applicable to indebtedness under our credit facilities which were advanced at floating rates based on the London Interbank Offered Rate ("LIBOR").
 Interest rates and currency hedging may result in us paying higher than market rates.
-As of December 31, 2018, the aggregate notional amount of interest rate swaps relating to our fleet as of such date was \$10.0 million.
 As of December 31, 2019, all previous swap contracts had matured and the Company had no open position in interest rate swaps.
 In April 2020, we entered into a new interest rate swap agreement for a notional amount of \$30.0 million.
-As of December 31, 2020, the aggregate notional amount of interest rate swaps relating to our fleet was \$30.0 million.
-There is no assurance that our interest rate swap contract or any other derivative contract that we enter into in the future will provide adequate protection against adverse changes in interest rates or that our bank counterparties will be able to perform their obligations.
-In addition, as a result of the implementation of new regulation of the swaps markets in the United States, the European Union and elsewhere over the next few years, the cost of interest rate may increase or suitable hedges may not be available.
+In October 2021, we entered into a new interest rate swap agreement for a notional amount of \$10.0 million.
+As of December 31, 2021, the aggregate notional amount of interest rate swaps relating to our fleet was \$40.0 million.
+There is no assurance that our interest rate swap contracts or any other derivative contract that we enter into in the future will provide adequate protection against adverse changes in interest rates or that our bank counterparties will be able to perform their obligations.
+In addition, as a result of the implementation of new regulation of the swaps markets in the United States, the European Union and elsewhere over the next few years, the cost of interest rate swaps may increase or suitable hedges may not be available.
 While we monitor the credit risks associated with our bank counterparties, there can be no assurance that these counterparties would be able to meet their commitments under our derivative contract or any future derivative contract.
 Our bank counterparties include financial institutions that are based in European Union countries that have faced and might face again financial stress.
 The potential for our bank counterparties to default on their obligations under our derivative contracts may be highest when we are most exposed to the fluctuations in interest and currency rates such contracts are designed to hedge, and several or all of our bank counterparties may simultaneously be unable to perform their obligations due to the same events or occurrences in global financial markets.

-To the extent our existing interest rate swap does not, and future derivative contracts may not, qualify for treatment as hedges for accounting purposes we would recognize fluctuations in the fair value of such contracts in our statement of operations.
+To the extent our existing interest rate swaps do not, and future derivative contracts may not, qualify for treatment as hedges for accounting purposes we would recognize fluctuations in the fair value of such contracts in our statement of operations.
 In addition, to the extent any future derivative contracts qualify for treatment as hedges for accounting purposes, changes in the fair value of our derivative contracts would be recognized in "Accumulated Other Comprehensive Loss" affecting our accumulated deficit, and may affect compliance with the net worth covenant requirements in our credit facilities.
 Changes in the fair value of our derivative contracts that do not qualify for treatment as hedges for accounting and financial reporting purposes affect, among other things, our net income and our earnings per share.
 For additional information see "Item 5.
 Operating and Financial Review and Prospects" and "Item 11.
 Quantitative and Qualitative Disclosures about Market Risk".